ckswilliams/modOpenREM/docs/charts.rst

 studies that contain the acquisitions in the histogram bar.

 ===================================================
-Bar chart of mean mAs for each acquisition protocol
+Bar chart of average mAs for each acquisition protocol
 ===================================================

 Clicking on a bar takes the user to a histogram of mAs for that protocol.